tdwg/bdq/tg2/_review/docs/tutorial/index.md

 ### 8.3 Quality Assurance Workflow (non-normative)

 `Quality Assurance` is about filtering a dataset down to a subset of records that are fit for some purpose.
 The mechanism to support this provided by the Fitness for Use Framework is the use of a set of `MultiRecord` `Measures` that return `COMPLETE` if the dataset meets a dataset-level requirement derived from `SingleRecord` Test outcomes, and `NOT_COMPLETE` otherwise.
-Then, if some set of `Measures` in the `Use Case's` `MeasurementPolicy` are `NOT_COMPLETE`, data are filtered out of the dataset based on underlying `Validation` problems until the set `Measures` all return `COMPLETE`.
-When all the `MultiRecord` `Measures` of this sort for a `Use Case` (as specified by `Policy`) are `COMPLETE`, the filtered data set is fit for use with respect to the selected `Use Case`.
+Then, if some set of `Measures` in the `MeasurementPolicy` of the `UseCase` are `NOT_COMPLETE`, data are filtered out of the dataset based on underlying `Validation` problems until the set `Measures` all return `COMPLETE`.
+When all the `MultiRecord` `Measures` of this sort for a `Use Case` (as specified by `Policy`) are `COMPLETE`, the filtered dataset is fit for use with respect to the selected `Use Case`.

-BDQ does not constrain how workflows may perform `Quality Assurance`, but it does provide a standard means for defining dataset-level requirements where `SingleRecord` Test outcomes, potentially modified by adopting proposals for improving the fitness of data from `Amendments` can be aggregated and measured for formal filtering of the data (using the `MultiRecord` `Measures`) to provide formal  `Quality Assurance` of a data set for a `Use Case`.
+BDQ does not constrain how workflows may perform `Quality Assurance`, but it does provide a standard means for defining dataset-level requirements where `SingleRecord` Test outcomes, potentially modified by adopting proposals for improving the fitness of data from `Amendments` can be aggregated and measured for formal filtering of the data (using the `MultiRecord` `Measures`) to provide formal  `Quality Assurance` of a dataset for a `Use Case`.

 ## 9 Round-Up